greearb/lanforge-scripts/py-scripts/README.md

 ## Using LANforge Python Scripts

 There are many scripts available within not just the LANforge Python scripts but the entire LANforge scripts repository.
-While we recognize and continue to address documenting these scripts, this section details some information that may be useful when using these scripts.
+See [this section](../README.md#scriptsautomation-by-type) for information on scripts/automation based on use case (e.g. run a test, create a station/bridge, monitor system state).

+For Python scripts in `py-scripts/`, run the script with the `--help_summary` option to list a summary of script functionality and purpose.
-To learn more about what a script does, most scripts support a `--help_summary` option which prints a short summary detailing what the script does.
-All scripts support a `--help` option which prints all arguments supported by a given script.
+Additionally, Python scripts support a `--help` option which prints all arguments supported by a given script.

 To learn more about automating Chamber View tests like TR-398, WiFi Capacity Test, and others, see the [Chamber View Examples](./cv_examples/README.md) subdirectory for more information.

-### LANforge Python Scripts in py-scripts General Classifications

-- create\_ - creates network element in LANforge wiphy radio
-- lf* or test* - performs a test against an Access Point or Wifi network
-- other files are various utilities

-## LANforge Python Scripts Directory Structure

-- py-scripts - configuration, unit test, module, and library scripts
-- cv_examples - bash scripts for ochastrating Chamberview tests
-- py-json - core libraries providing direct intraction with LANforge Traffic Generator
-- py-json/LANforge - JSON intraction with LANforge Traffic Generator.
-- lanforge_client/ - alpha version of JSON interface to LANforge Traffic Generator.

 ## Scripts accessing Serial ports.